 Did you know the beloved “Little Red Hen” is actually a Pharisee?
 Oh, yes!
 The tried and true, always industrious little hen is no example to be followed according to Jared Wilson, a regular contributor to TGC.
 We should avoid this folktale during story-time with the kids, as he states in the article:

 “Can I tell you that I hate the folktale of “The Little Red Hen.”
 What a graceless twit that hen is!”

-Wilson informs us that the perfect picture of what hard work and personal responsibility can accomplish is actually a mask for greed that refuses to give to “those in need,” thereby painting the lazy, slothful dog, cat and duck as victims.
+Wilson informs us that this perfect picture of what hard work and personal responsibility can accomplish is actually a mask for greed that refuses to give to “those in need,” thereby painting the hen as the problem while elevating the lazy, slothful dog, cat and duck as victims.
 TGC distorts and demonizes this timeless tale, which I would remind you is grounded in biblical truth, to promote their perverted, Marxist theology.
+It is just this brand of perverted “charity” disguised as “truth” that has resulted in at least the last two generations of youth who practically refuse to work or even grow up!
 Disgusting. https://www.thegospelcoalition.org/blogs/jared-c-wilson/little-red-hen-pharisee/

 The below article landed in my email box from the “youth pastor” of the church I attended for many years and it is so bad that I decided to outline the false teaching in comparison to scripture.
 I have summarized the more troubling elements of the article below with a link to the entire article at the bottom.

 Posted: The Gospel Coalition website May 6, 2016